mfreiholz/iF.SVNAdmin/readme.md

 file.
 It is based on PHP 5.3 and requires a web server (Apache) to be installed.
 The application doesn’t need a database back end or anything similar, it completely based on the Subversion authorization- and user authentication file.

-(+Includes LDAP support for users and groups).
++ Includes LDAP support for users and groups (Provider: ldap)

-Now with direct Active Directory support (provider: ad) including nested groups.
-This feature needs the adLDAP library.
++ Includes special Active Directory support with nested groups (Provider: ad).
+Requires the adLDAP library (https://github.com/adldap/adLDAP).

 Documentation